-The Connecticut Middle School Science Bowl is a quiz bowl competition of two teams of four students on each team.
-They must answer challenging science, math, earth & space science, chemistry, energy, and physics questions in a fast paced timed setting in our state of the art classrooms on the campus.
+The Southern New England Middle School Science Bowl is a quiz bowl competition of two teams of four students on each team.
+They must answer challenging science, math, earth & space science, chemistry, energy, and physics questions in a fast paced timed setting.
 The morning consists of a round-robin competition.
 The morning results then determine team seeding in an afternoon single elimination competition.
-The top team in the afternoon will advance to the National Science Bowl in Washington D.C. on April 26 – 30, 2018.
+The top team in the afternoon will advance to the National Science Bowl online on April 29 – May 3, 2021.
 In the event that fewer than four people from the winning team can attend, the second place team is invited to the National MSSB.

 Teams are approved on a first-come, first-served basis determined by the date/time stamp when the registration is submitted, with first teams taking precedence over second teams – the goal is to have as many different schools participating as possible.
 To register please visit: the National Science Bowl web site.
 Your school must register through this site.
 Registration will close at 4:00PM on Friday, December 11, 2020.
 Please be aware that we will not accept team registration on the day of the event.

 Eligible first teams will be approved by the regional coordinator to participate as soon as possible after registering.
-Beginning approximately 11 weeks prior to the regional event and space permitting, eligible second teams will be approved by the regional coordinator to participate, followed by third teams if space is available.
+Beginning December 11, 2020 and space permitting, eligible second teams will be approved by the regional coordinator to participate, followed by third teams if space is available.

 Starting a Team

 Middle Schools and Home School Associations are qualified to enter the Southern New England Middle School Science Bowl.

 What makes a team?
 Teams usually consist of 4 or 5 students.
 Only four students play at a time.